Maturity is about hitting stride.

 Writers mature as they develop their voice, honor the reader, and deliver the goods.
 It’s not about complexity or creative energy.
 Such things are add-ons.
 Maturity is about being complete.
 It’s the essence of what was meant to be.

-As we train pastors and recruit leaders for churches and faith-based organizations, it’s important to focus on what makes a person right for the work, not just old or experienced enough for the job.
+As we train pastors and recruit leaders for churches, it’s important to focus on what makes a person right for the work, not just old or experienced enough for the job.